Medically Reviewed By: Aaron Horn, LMFT, MA

 Mammals experience pheromones thanks to the vomeronasal, or VNO.
 This is also known as Jacobson’s organ, and it has a connection to the brain, particularly the hypothalamus part.

 For humans, there is a VNO in fetuses, but it goes away by birth.
 Currently, how humans respond to pheromones is a little unknown.
 They may use the olfactory system to do so.

 Sold Pheromones - Do they Work?

-Despite that, there doesn’t appear to be much scientific evidence backing it up.
+Despite the myths, there doesn’t appear to be much scientific evidence backing it up.
 Some who swear by pheromones may be dealing with the placebo effect or confirmation bias.
-If you want to find love, improving your looks and social interaction is a better way to increase your chances.
+If you want to find love, improving your social interactions is a better way to increase your chances.
 There is no magic love potion, nor should there be.
-However you can read about the reality of pheromones here.

 These are a speculated human pheromone.
 It was first proposed by Gustav Jager from Germany.
-He believed that humans secreted these pheromones through their odors, and then combined with fats.
+He believed that humans secreted these pheromones through their odors by combining them with fats.

 It worked by having women smell sweat that came from other women.
-When they did so, their menstrual cycles sped up or slowed.
-The speed seemed to depend on the time of ovulation.
-It was definitely an interesting phenomenon, but one that has been questioned, and it’s never been quite proven.
+When they did so, their menstrual cycles sped up or slowed down.
+Many women report that their menstrual cycle will align with other women in their homes.
+It is definitely an interesting phenomenon, but one that has been questioned.

 The Four Pheromone Types